How is zero waste related to sustainability and peak oil issues?

 How important is this concept of waste?

 Now that you have learned some commonsense about how to actually conserve resources, listen to this radio talk about banning plastic bags for an example of terminal silliness in what passes for a progressive big city.
+(Sorry, KQED has removed that discussion).
 Recycling, focusing on garbage – the media, like the recyclers, are stalled in endless thrashing over meaningless questions about garbage without ever getting to serious solutions.
 Tsk, tsk, tsk…